Satoshi-Engineering/Push2Nextcloud/README.md

 [![MIT License Badge](docs/img/license-badge.svg)](LICENSE)

 Simple docker based backup solution for nextcloud users.
 It is a file change monitor that uploads the file on file change to a nextcloud share.

+Source can be found on [Github](https://github.com/Satoshi-Engineering/Push2Nextcloud).

+Uses cases:
+* Redis Database dumb
+* LND Static Channel Backup

 ## Usage